Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 As an education technology company, usage for Stile’s product varies greatly.
 Peak usage occurs as teachers and students use the product in the classroom, with drop-offs during school vacation.
 Responding to the shift in load and keeping the appropriate amount of log data was challenging in Elasticsearch.
 During an incident or outage, error logs would make Elasticsearch run slowly, compromising the system when the Engineering team needed to query logs the most.

-“We looked at many traditional log analytics solutions that didn’t have good usability and relied heavily on Athena, which isn’t great for analytics even if you put a user interface on top of it,” says Rodgers-Pryor.
+“We looked at many traditional log analytics solutions that didn’t have good usability and relied heavily on Amazon Athena, which isn’t great for analytics even if you put a user interface on top of it,” says Rodgers-Pryor.
 “Plus, we wanted an analytics tool that didn’t require us to store all of our data in memory.”

 Solution: ChaosSearch Data Lake Platform